Osteopathy: Muscle energy

 Muscle energy techniques address somatic dysfunction through stretching and muscle contraction.
-For example, if a person is unable to fully abduct her arm, the treating physician raises the patient's arm near the end of the patient's range of motion, also called the edge of the restrictive barrier.
-The patient then tries to lower her arm, while the physician provides resistance.
+For example, if a person is unable to fully abduct their arm, the treating physician raises the patient's arm near the end of the patient's range of motion, also called the edge of the restrictive barrier.
+The patient then tries to lower their arm, while the physician provides resistance.
 This resistance against the patient's motion allows for isotonic contraction of the patient's muscle.
-Once the patient relaxes, her range of motion increases slightly.
+Once the patient relaxes, their range of motion increases slightly.
 The repetition of alternating cycles of contraction and subsequent relaxation help the treated muscle improve its range of motion.
 Muscle energy techniques are contraindicated in patients with fractures, crush injuries, joint dislocations, joint instability, severe muscle spasms or strains, severe osteoporosis, severe whiplash injury, vertebrobasilar insufficiency, severe illness, and recent surgery.

 Counterstrain

 Counterstrain is a system of diagnosis and treatment that considers the physical dysfunction to be a continuing, inappropriate strain reflex, which is inhibited during treatment by applying a position of mild strain in the direction exactly opposite to that of the reflex.
 After a counterstrain point tender to palpation has been diagnosed, the identified tender point is treated by the osteopathic physician who, while monitoring the tender point, positions the patient such that the point is no longer tender to palpation.
-This position is held for ninety seconds and the patient is subsequently returned to her normal posture.
+This position is held for ninety seconds and the patient is subsequently returned to their normal posture.
 Most often this position of ease is usually achieved by shortening the muscle of interest.
 Improvement or resolution of the tenderness at the identified counterstrain point is the desired outcome.
 The use of counterstrain technique is contraindicated in patients with severe osteoporosis, pathology of the vertebral arteries, and in patients who are very ill or cannot voluntarily relax during the procedure.

-High-velocity, low-amplitude
+High-velocity, low-amplitude manipulation

-High velocity, low amplitude (HVLA) is a technique which employs a rapid, targeted, therapeutic force of brief duration that travels a short distance within the anatomic range of motion of a joint and engages the restrictive barrier in one or more places of motion to elicit release of restriction.
+High velocity, low amplitude (HVLA) manipulation is a technique which employs a rapid, targeted, therapeutic force of brief duration that travels a short distance within the anatomic range of motion of a joint and engages the restrictive barrier in one or more places of motion to elicit release of restriction.
 The use of HVLA is contraindicated in patients with Down syndrome due to instability of the atlantoaxial joint which may stem from ligamentous laxity, and in pathologic bone conditions such as fracture, history of a pathologic fracture, osteomyelitis, osteoporosis, and severe cases of rheumatoid arthritis.
 HVLA is also contraindicated in patients with vascular disease such as aneurysms, or disease of the carotid arteries or vertebral arteries.
 People taking ciprofloxacin or anticoagulants, or who have local metastases should not receive HVLA.